lcsystems/kvtransaction/README.md

 - kvtransaction

-  - When event_count hits 2500 a new event begins
+        - When aggregating bigger amounts of data new transactions for the same id might be generated erroneously (due to process forking?)

         - When setting mvlist=f only the latest event is written to the kv store (expected?)

         - mvdedup deduplicates all values, even the ones already stored (expected?)

 - outputkvtransaction

         - Does not currently return events in correct timeorder

         - Events retrieved from KV Store currently cannot be displayed as raw events (use table * as a workaround)

 - Custom validator does not accept comma- or space-separated values (this seems to be "working as designed")

 ## TODO

-- Bugfixing
+- Bugfixing and runtime optimization

 - Optimize code as it is mainly functional at the moment